syncliteio/SyncLiteLoggerJava/README.md

 ```

 ## 3. Appender Device :
-Appander device provides similar capabilities as Streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
+Appender device provides similar capabilities as Streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
 It has an additional capability to also mantain a copy of the ingested data (in a local SQLite database file) on the edge device which can be leveraged for in-app edge computing/analytics.

 ### Java